rahmanshamit/LinkedIn-Job-Blocker-Beta/README.md

 ##📋 Next Steps
 Thorough Testing: Validate the extension's functionality across various LinkedIn pages and job search scenarios.

-Public Release: Submit the extension to the Chrome Web Store for global accessibility.
+Issue submission is open to continue maintenance and improvement of this tool.

-Once released, I will open up Issue submission to continue maintenance and improvement of this tool.
 LinkedIn aggressively refreshes and updates their frontend and DOM, so regular updates and maintenance is necessary.